Get a head start on your Binghamton University education!

 2. Who may join this program?

-- Pathway admitted, in-coming international Binghamton University freshmen for Fall 2018 as stated in your acceptance letter.
+- Pathway admitted, in-coming international Binghamton University first year students for Fall 2021 as stated in your acceptance letter.

 Not required but optional:

-- Newly admitted, in-coming international Binghamton University freshmen for Fall 2018 who would like to opt into the program if seats are available.
+- Newly admitted, in-coming international Binghamton University first year students for Fall 2021 who would like to opt into the program if seats are available.
 Please contact firstname.lastname@example.org.